 Bill Pronzini is best known for his spectacular Nameless Detective series, but his stand alone work more than holds its own.
-In fact, I look forward to his non-series books because they have a similar atmosphere and style of the old noir novels, but they are anything but cheap copies--they are unique, sparse yet heavy with meaning and melancholy, and all Pronzini.
+I look forward to his non-series books because they have a similar atmosphere and style of the old noir novels, but they are anything but cheap copies--they are unique, sparse, heavy with meaning and melancholy, and all Pronzini.

 Bill Pronzini, particularly his stand alone novels, deserves a larger audience than he has.
 His writing yearns back to the old days, but his style, talent and voice are uniquely his own.
 The Crimes of Jordan Wise is, if not the best, one of the best novels I have read this year.